 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 The School usually offers a number of scholarships each year.
 Find out more about our scholarship opportunities.

 You’ll gain a wide range of professional skills on top of your subject knowledge.
 You’ll have an understanding of project design and management in a development context.
 You'll also be able to analyse quantitative and qualitative data.

 You’ll be able to construct clear arguments, critically assess different options for action, analyse policy documents, write research reports and give presentations.
 You’ll also be trained to make decisions in complex and unpredictable situations.

 Our programme equips you for various career paths.
 Compatible careers include working in international development agencies, international organisations, governments, politics, NGOs, research organisations, policy-making, companies, media, and academia.

-Throughout your time with us, we will encourage you to seek practical work experience in the international development field, and we will advise you on how to go about it.
+Throughout your time with us we will encourage you to seek practical work experience in the international development field, and we'll advise you on how to go about doing so.

 The School of Politics and International Studies has a dedicated Careers Consultant who is on hand throughout the year to support and advise you in regards to your career.
 The School also arranges a number of guest speaker events where you are able to engage with prospective employers, and hear from leading figures in the field.